threewebcode/W3/blockchain/ton.md

 A cell can be transformed into a slice.
 The slice bits can be loaded from the cell.
 The [blueprint](https://github.com/ton-org/blueprint) is all-in-one tool for writing, testing and deploying FunC smart contract.
 The token contracts implemented by the FunC language can be founder [here](https://github.com/ton-blockchain/token-contract)

+The ton official provides some [examples](https://docs.ton.org/develop/smart-contracts/examples) of smart contracts and they can used as reference.

+## Token Contract

+The standard specifies the transfer, retrieval and display of fungible tokens and its interfaces.
+All of the interactions are specified and clarified.
+The data format are confirmed.
+The main actions of fungible token are transfer, display and query.